LSLR Collaborative

 • Relocating water meters from inside building to outside meter pits

-Utilities sometimes dedicate a portion of their budget to target LSL replacement.
+Communities may dedicate a portion of their budget to target LSL replacement.
 Funding and rebate programs vary by utility.
-Regulators, including water boards, local governments, and utility commissions, generally need to approve programs.
+Regulators, including water boards, local governments, and in some cases utility commissions, often need to approve programs.

 Picture